tenstorrent/tt-torch/docs/src/profiling.md

 **Note: The `test_command` must be quoted!**

-As a minimal example, this will run and profile the MNIST test:
+As a minimal example, the following command will run and profile the MNIST test:
 ```
 python tt_torch/tools/profile.py "pytest -svv tests/models/mnist/test_mnist.py::test_mnist_train[full-eval]"
 ```

-It generates the following report: `results/perf/device_ops_perf_trace.csv`.
-This report displays a table of operations executed on device and rich timing and configuration data associated with them.
+The report is created at `results/perf/device_ops_perf_trace.csv` by default, unless an output path is specified.

 ## Limitations

 - Tracy is a single process profiler and will not work with multiprocessed workflows.
-This includes tests parameterized by `op_by_op_shlo` and `op_by_op_torch`, which run individual ops in isolated processes.
+This includes tests parameterized by `op_by_op_shlo` and `op_by_op_torch`, which break down a model into individual ops and run them serially in separate processes.
 - To view traces, you can use `install/tt-metal/generated/profiler/.logs/tracy_profile_log_host.tracy`.
     - This is a `.tracy` file that can be consumed by the tt-metal Tracy GUI and produce visual profiling traces of host and device activity.
     - You must use the tt-metal Tracy GUI to view this file.
 Refer to the [GUI section](https://docs.tenstorrent.com/tt-metal/latest/tt-metalium/tools/tracy_profiler.html#gui) in the tt-metal profiling documentation.
 Other sections are not applicable to tt-torch profiling.